Best 10 SAST Tools For Development Teams (2026)

 If you’re consolidating AppSec tooling and want SAST alongside SCA, secrets detection, and container scanning, evaluate Cycode or Aikido.
 Both reduce tool sprawl, though Cycode targets larger environments while Aikido suits SMEs prioritizing low-noise findings.

 If false positive triage consumes your team’s time, prioritize tools with reachability analysis.
-Mend and Snyk both filter vulnerabilities by actual exploitability—your developers fix real issues instead of theoretical risks.
-The trade-off: these capabilities often come at premium pricing tiers.
+Mend and Snyk both filter vulnerabilities by actual exploitability, so your developers fix real issues instead of theoretical risks.
+The trade-off is that these capabilities often come at premium pricing tiers.

 If you’re a GitLab shop, GitLab Advanced SAST eliminates external tooling entirely.
 The cross-file taint analysis catches vulnerabilities single-file scanners miss.